SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/DCGAN – Adding convolution to a GAN.md

 ### Convolutional Discriminator

 The Discriminator is a mirror of the Generator except for a few changes.
 The input size remains the same as the Generator (3x64x64).
-Instead of a De-Convolution, a **Strided Convolution** is used.
+Instead of a De-Convolution, a **[[../../Strided|Strided]] Convolution** is used.
 A **Leaky ReLU** version of ReLU replaces the ReLU activations.
 The final layer is a **Sigmoid** layer to return the probability of real vs. fake.
-The DCGAN architecture also uses Strided Convolutions to downsample the images instead of Pooling, allowing the network to learn a custom pooling function.
+The DCGAN architecture also uses [[../../Strided|Strided]] Convolutions to downsample the images instead of Pooling, allowing the network to learn a custom pooling function.

 ## Implementation
 To generate images using a DCGAN, we first need to prepare our dataset.
 This process includes creating a DataLoader to load the images, preprocessing them as necessary, and sending batches of the data to the GPU memory for efficient processing.